UTSCCSCC01/Tabs/doc/sprint2/sprint2.md

     - TABS-84 Connect Inventory frontend to backend

-- I as a roommate should get reminders about all upcoming food expiration dates so my roommates and I can use the food and prevent waste
-    - TABS-13 Reminders of Upcoming Expiration dates

 - I as a roommate should be able to access a menu which states how much money is owed between myself and other roommates (in real time) so that I do not have to keep track of it manually
     - TABS-85 Debt Page Frontend/Backend Connection